 Biography of John Baldessari

-John Baldessari is one of the most influential American artists living and working today.
+John Baldessari is one of the most influential American artists.
 Employing a wide variety of mediums, most prominently photography, his conceptual artworks are often characterized by their relation to the written word.
 Combining appropriated text with pre-existing images from popular culture, John Baldessari’s work questions the semantics of the art world and the role of the artist.
 During the 1960s he used this act of image borrowing and text appropriation to re-think the very idea of what art could be.

 In his works John Baldessari often uses stock images, which he adapts by adding plains of color that highlights certain areas and obscures select portions of the image, forcibly shifting a viewer’s attention and perspective.
 His work has been shaped by the Conceptual art movement but departs from its austere style, instead using the humor and themes more commonly associated with Pop art.
 John Baldessari often collages materials taken from public forms of communication such as films stills.
 By re-contextualizing them in new orders and settings, he distorts their original meaning, creating his own narrative that forces to use to question their initial purpose and message.